Combahee River Collective: What We Believe

+They explain that black women and their interests have been disregarded from the contemporaneous feminist movement that was mainly organized by and concerned with the struggles of white women (especially those of a middle or upper class background).
+Likewise, women were also often left out of the mostly male led black liberation movement.

 The Combahee River Collective notes that Black women are often looked down upon and that many individuals have a misconception that Black women simply want greater power.
 However, Black women, regardless of status or ethnicity, simply want to be included and treated properly.
 Black feminists all shared the idea that all Black women are intrinsically important, that their independence is necessary, and that they must share equal value and recognition with others.
 Ultimately, the entire purpose of the important anti-discrimination movement is inclusion rather than differentiation or exclusion, and it is the only way through which Black women can effectively tackle oppression and destroy it from its core.
 It is an extremely difficult journey for Black women, but their desires are relatively simple, namely to be accepted and included.
-Black women don’t want any special rights, they only want to be accepted and acknowledged at the same level as all other humans and citizens of society.
+Black women don't want any special rights, they only want to be accepted and acknowledged at the same level as all other humans and citizens of society.